uktrade/stream-zip/docs/getting-started.md

 ## ZIP files

+Some understanding of ZIP files is needed to use stream-zip.
 A ZIP file is a collection of member files, where each member file has 5 properties.

 1. Name
 2. Modification time